techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-10-18-deployment-to-firebase-hosting-angular-cli-9.md

 - For [Netlify](https://www.netlify.com/) add [`@netlify-builder/deploy`](https://npmjs.org/package/@netlify-builder/deploy)
 - For [GitHub pages](https://pages.github.com/) add [`angular-cli-ghpages`](https://npmjs.org/package/angular-cli-ghpages)

+## Deploying your Angular 9 Bundles to Firebase in Five Steps

-In this tutorial, we’ll create the production bundles of our Angular application and deploy it to Firebase using Angular CLI 8.3+.
+In this tutorial, we’ll create the production bundles of our Angular 9 application and deploy it to Firebase using Angular CLI.

-We assume that you already have initialized a project with Angular CLI and that you have installed or updated your project to the latest version of Angular CLI.
+We assume that you already have initialized a project with Angular CLI 9 and that you have installed or updated your project to the latest version of Angular CLI.

 How to automatically deploy your Angular project to Firebase?

 This can be done in 5 easy steps:

 - Step 0 - Setting up your Firebase account and creating a project
 - Step 1 - Adding the Firebase deployment capability to your Angular project